 My current research interest lies in the field of usable privacy and security in the context of assistive technologies; in particular I am excited about understanding and designing systems that can address privacy challenges faced by VIPs while using existing and emerging assistive technologies.
 During my undergraduate studies, I worked on visual sensor network, wireless network, and mobile computing.

-Currently I am doing internship at Microsoft Research Lab-India to explore the information seeking behavior of visually impaired people through camera-based assistive technologies.
-I am also trying to introduce concepts of computational thinking to develop numerical and problem-solving skills through fun games to young visually impaired kids in India.
+I have done internship at Microsoft Research Lab-India to explore the information seeking behavior of visually impaired people through camera-based assistive technologies.

 September 2018: Started my fall internship at Microsoft Research Lab-India.